Last revised February, 28, 2019

 - Introduction: The purpose of the investigation, relevant background information, reviews of previous research, and research questions and hypotheses should be described.

-- Methods: The research plan, subjects, and the measures used should be described, in that order.
+- Methods: The research plan, subjects, and the measures used should be described, in that order (If the manuscript is in English and has an IRB approval number, indicate in the first line of the methods section that IRB has reviewed it.).
 Methods of statistical analysis and criteria for statistical significance should be described.
 When using more sophisticated statistical methods, specify the statistical package, version number, and nondefault options used.

 - Results: The results should be presented in logical sequence in the text, tables, and figures.
 The text may not repeat all the data in the tables or figures, but describe important points and trends.